Come and sit with us as we share our stories

 But life has ongoing challenges.
 When I was 19, my mother died of cancer, my father was diagnosed with cancer, and I was diagnosed with a syndrome that causes various cancers.
 My father survived his cancer, and I continue to have routine treatments.
 Although I’ve been a patient at cancer centers for over 30 years, I still face my fear when I walk through that door every month or two.
 I am still learning to lean in, to trust that God has a good plan for my life.

-About 12 years ago, as a result of multiple stressors, I had an episode of severe anxiety and depression, when I despaired of life itself.
+severe anxiety and depression, when I despaired of life itself.
 My experience of Christian counseling and women’s Bible studies at that time was life-saving.
 Gradually, I was able to focus on the unconditional, and faithful love of God, and witness His love demonstrated through relationships with others who journeyed with me and pointed me to God.
 I also became more attuned to the emotional and spiritual needs of other women around me.
 This burden finally led me to return to school to study counseling.

 God has blessed me with challenges that have grown my faith, and with the opportunity to use that experience redemptively to help others.
 I am incredibly blessed with a wonderful husband, Keith, and three beautiful girls who call me mom.
 I am also a mother-in-law, a grandma; and best of all, I am a beloved child of God, still learning more of His character and desiring to make Him known.